Get Tech Tips

 Oxyacetylene Torches: Tips and Operation

-Everyone in the HVAC/R trade uses some form of torch to braze or solder alloys together.
-So what is the proper way to handle an oxyacetylene torch?
-Turns out, there’s more than one right answer.
+Everyone in the HVAC/R trade uses some type of torch to braze or solder alloys together.
+So, what is the proper way to handle an oxyacetylene torch?
+It turns out that there’s more than one right answer.
 Depending on which torch rig you use, the manufacturer’s manuals for operation may vary.

-Everyone (hopefully) knows a neutral flame on a torch tip is suitable for most applications.
-Sometimes a carburizing flame is useful for reducing oxidation.
+Everyone (hopefully) knows that a neutral flame on a torch tip is suitable for most applications.
+Sometimes, a carburizing flame is useful for reducing oxidation.
 The only flame we all should avoid is the oxidizing flame.
-However, in order to achieve the correct flame, a technician must fully understand the type of torch tip they are using, and the application for which the torch is being used.
+However, to achieve the correct flame, a technician must fully understand the type of torch tip they are using and the application for which the torch is being used.

-So what tips are best?
+So, which tips are best?
 At what pressures must tips be set?
-There are many answers to these questions, and they all depend on the brand of equipment you use, and the application in which you work.
+There are many answers to these questions.
+However, they all depend on the brand of equipment you use and the application in which you work.

-I had the opportunity to speak to Tim Thibodeaux from the Service Dept. at Victor Technologies, and with Matt Foster from Uniweld Products, Inc. Both confirmed that pressures are tip specific, and operating procedures are brand-dependent.
-For example, many technicians have been taught to shut off the FUEL first when shutting down the torch, but this contradicts manufacturer instructions.
+I had the opportunity to speak to Tim Thibodeaux from the Service Dept. at Victor Technologies and with Matt Foster from Uniweld Products, Inc. Both confirmed that pressures are tip-specific and operating procedures are brand-dependent.
+For example, many technicians have learned to shut off the FUEL first when shutting down the torch, but this contradicts manufacturer instructions.

 Uniweld states in their operation manual to shut off the OXYGEN first at the torch when following proper shutdown procedures.
-This is done to prevent flashback, or backfire.
+We do that to prevent flashback or backfire.

 Victor Shut-Down Procedure

-Victor, too, requires the operator to shut off the OXYGEN first at the tip, then the operator may shut off the fuel valve.
+Victor, too, requires the operator to shut off the OXYGEN first at the tip, and then the operator may shut off the fuel valve.
 The reasoning remains the same: to prevent backfire/flashback.
-So where does this “Shut off the fuel first” myth come from?
-Turns out, it’s been taught that way for decades, but not without reason.
+So, where does this “Shut off the fuel first” myth come from?
+It turns out that it’s been taught that way for decades, but not without reason.